 This post is a very thoughtful insight of what we don’t often realise when we are a yoga student… My follow up response post is below below.
 Enjoy!
 K xx

 Going from being a yoga student to a yoga teacher is no easy transition.
-As a student you think you know what it is to take the podium.
-You think the person up there has decided to go to training, to memorize the dialogue, and enjoys a good sweat.
-That bellowing at someone to push that left should forward in Half Moon is their life’s dream.
+As a student, you think you know what it is to take the podium.
+You think the person up there has decided to go to training, to memorize The Dialogue, and enjoys a good sweat.
+That, for a teacher, bellowing at someone to push that left should forward in Half Moon is their life’s dream.
 And although this is in some ways very true, there are quite a few things I didn’t understand until I took that first step up to the podium, looked out at my students, and started class.

 Here are just a few of the things you may not realize about your yoga teacher:

 They are not perfect.
 Your instructor is a person just like everyone else with their own insecurities, flaws, and faults.
-They are a student of the yoga exactly in the same…
+They are a student of the yoga in the…

 Today I wish to share with you the post re-blogged above written by a fellow Bikram Yoga teacher.
 Reading it last week all I could do was nod and say so true.
 There is so much more to teaching this yoga than standing on the podium & reciting the dialogue.
 It’s a huge wake up call when you’re fresh out of training as the more seasoned teachers make it look so easy!
 Looking back now I really should have been more compassionate towards some of my teachers, I just wasn’t ready to recognise this.